dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.technicalDetails.md

 ### Score schema

 Score schema contains:
-- the actual score value
+- the actual score value (required)
 - the userId and username of the user that achieved the score (they have been set up by the authorization headers)
-- createdAt timestamp
+- optional createdAt timestamp
 - an optional text description

+The createdAt timestamp may be not set, so the value will be created by the server or set by the client.
+This can be useful for mobile game scenarios that may have poor connectivity - in this way, score data can be kept offline and pushed to the server upon client connection.
+If it's set, it must be of a valid value or else the API will return error 400.
+We're using [moment.js](https://momentjs.com) for date parsing.

 ### User schema